 A garden spot of the world in Portopalo Di Capo Passero

-The day after we woke up around 9.30 am; we had plans to visit the cities around without hurry.
-When we came down Mrs Nuccia was there ready to serve us.
-The breakfast was quite more than enough for what we usually eat: apple cake made by her, some fruits, yoghurt, croissants, biscuits, hot drinks and fruit juices.
+The day after we woke up around 9.30 am; we had plans to visit the nearby cities at a leisurely pace.
+When we came down Mrs. Nuccia was there ready to serve us.
+The breakfast was quite more than what we usually eat: apple cake made by her, some fruits, yoghurt, croissants, biscuits, hot drinks, and fruit juices.
 We spent more than two hours talking to her.
 She really deserves a note of attention.

 This modern style house is owned by a couple Luigi and Giovanna but managed by a lady from Portopalo, Mrs Nuccia.
 The owners live in Caltanisetta and have entrusted Mrs Nuccia to take care of the property which was initially constructed as a holiday home for the family but later opened for tourists due to very low use.
 Seemed that she came to know the owners 3 years ago when Luigi and Giovanna were looking for someone who could sew the curtains of their holiday house.
 After knowing her I can imagine how easily Luigi and Giovanna have perceived the sense of trust in Mrs Nuccia.
 Her way of communicating have immediately caught our attention as well.
 She knew perfectly well when it was the right moment to approach the customers.
 If she mistook the moment you will forgive her anyways for her gentle ways.
 She had also a certain maternal sense toward her customers and she always did what was right for them.
 As a customer, let us say that Luigi and Giovanna wouldn’t have done a better choice.

-One more reason why I highly recommend Lalens’s Garden in Portopalo di Capo Passero, it is off the beaten track and very tranquil but still remains close to many important cities: Marzamemi and Pacchino are 15 minutes away; Noto, Vendicari, Modica and Ispica are not more than 30 minutes drive meanwhile Syracuse is just less than an hour.
+One more reason why I highly recommend Lalens’s Garden in Portopalo di Capo Passero, is that it is off the beaten track and very tranquil but still remains close to many important cities: Marzamemi and Pacchino are 15 minutes away; Noto, Vendicari, Modica, and Ispica are not more than 30 minutes drive and meanwhile, Syracuse is just less than an hour.
 This was exactly what we were looking for or even better!